Last Updated: March 8, 2025

 Early Life and Career Beginnings

-Jimi Hendrix was born as Johnny Hendrix in 1942 in Seattle, Washington, the first of five children of Lucille and Al. His mixed genealogy included Cherokee, African-American, and Irish ancestors.
-As a very young child, Hendrix's father was stationed in Alabama with the US Army, and was placed in a stockade to prevent him from going AWOL to see his son.
-After returning from service, Hendrix's father was unable to find steady work, leaving the family impoverished; moreover, both of his parents struggled with alcohol, which often led to violence.
-Hendrix was in and out of foster care with his brother Leon, while his three other siblings, Joseph, Kathy, and Pamela, were all given up to foster care and adoption by their parents.
+Jimi Hendrix was born Johnny Allen Hendrix on November 27, 1942, in Seattle, Washington.
+He was the first of five children of Lucille and Al Hendrix.
+His mixed genealogy included Cherokee, African-American, and Irish ancestors.
+When Jimi was a very young child, his father was stationed in Alabama with the US Army and was placed in a stockade to prevent him from going AWOL to see his son.
+After returning from service, Al was unable to find steady work, leaving the family impoverished; moreover, both of his parents struggled with alcohol, which often led to violence.
+Jimi was in and out of foster care with his brother Leon, while his three other siblings, Joseph, Kathy, and Pamela, were all given up to foster care and adoption by their parents.
 After his parents divorced when he was nine, Hendrix was taken into custody by his father.

-Hendrix went to Washington Junior High School, and then Garfield High School.
-In 1958, at the age of 15, he obtained his first acoustic guitar, and began playing for hours every day.
+Jimi attended Washington Junior High School and then Garfield High School.
+In 1958, at the age of 15, he obtained his first acoustic guitar and began playing for hours every day.
 Subsequently, Hendrix formed his first band, the Velvetones, and later joined the Rocking Kings.

 Military Service